shajra/shajra-provisioning/README.md

 This will perform user-local configuration of Nix at `~/.config/nix/nix.conf`.
 This configuration will be available immediately, and any subsequent invocation of Nix commands will take advantage of the Cachix cache.

 If you're running NixOS, you can configure Cachix globally by running the above command as a root user.
-The command will then configure `/etc/nixos/cachix/shajra.nix`, and the output will explain how to tie this configuration into your normal NixOS configuration.
+The command will then configure `/etc/nixos/cachix/shajra.nix`, and will output instructions on how to tie this configuration into your NixOS configuration.

 ## Installing the programs<a id="sec-2-3"></a>